lonemohsin33/My-ChATGPT-BOT/README.md

 # Using React

-### I have used react-hooks like useEffect to render the models on load.
+### I have used react-hooks like useEffect to fetch the models on mount.

 ### I have used chakra ui to set most of my designs with little Css.